Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 within your TF2 Bot Detectors cfg folder, and don't change the file names.
 Start up TF2 BD and the tool will take care of the rest

+## Hey, your Steam Name rules are broken in ruleset.babyrage.json!

+As of now, 26th August 2021, only the latest Nightly build of TF2 Bot Detector supports Steam Name detection via Moebs excellent contribution, the current stable build cannot understand what "personaname_message_text" means, therefore it will discard it and leave the rule entry as null

 ## I like your work, but I don't trust you'll keep it to just Bots and Bot Hosters only.
 What if you're a troll and start adding legit players?
 Or get hacked?